Saint Vitus Cathedral

 Tip: Buy your tickets for Prague Castle and St Vitus Cathedral online and skip the waiting line!
 Or book a Tour with Guide of the Prague Castle interior: the Royal Palace, St. Vitus Cathedral, St. George Basilica and Golden Lane.

-1. Wenceslas Chapel
+1. Saint Vitus and the Wenceslas Chapel

 Ornate murals decorated with semi-precious stones show the sufferings of Christ and the life of Wenceslas.